sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 docker-compose -f docker/docker-compose-local-dev-django.yaml up
 ```

-Now you should be able to access the running app in your browswer at [http://localhost:8000/](http://localhost:8000/).
+Now you should be able to access the running app in your browser at [http://localhost:8000/](http://localhost:8000/).

 You can watch the log output for the two containers in the terminal tab from which you ran the `docker-compose up` command.
 (You can add `-d` to the command to run in detached mode.)